Skip to content

 • xbrl_ratio_* and xbrl_coverage_* features are present for non-metadata public-cascade evidence.

-• Zero-positive or sparse AAER robustness tasks are skipped and reported as severity-tail blockers.
+• Zero-positive or sparse AAER robustness tasks are skipped and reported as high-severity blockers.

 • Paper-readiness gates.